Newspaper review: Escaped lion or cat on the prowl?

 The Guardian runs a picture of an unidentified creature, under the headline: "Cat?
 Dog?
 Stuffed toy?
 Well, it's certainly not a lion."

 The Times's front page cartoon depicts two lions chatting, with one quipping: "Essex?
-It's a jungle out there mate."'World has changed'
+It's a jungle out there mate."

 The future prospects for the economy is the reason why, according to one senior Conservative politician, his party must perform a very public U-turn.